 Through the Pooled Money Investment Account (PMIA), the State Treasurer invests taxpayers’ money to manage the State’s cash flow and strengthen the financial security of local governmental entities.
 PMIA policy sets as primary investment objectives safety, liquidity and yield.

 The Investment Division of the State Treasurer’s Office manages the PMIA under statutory authority granted by California Government Code sections 16430 and 16480.4.
-The Pooled Money Investment Board governs the PMIA.
-The State Treasurer chairs the Board, which also includes the State Controller and the State Director of Finance.
+The Pooled Money Investment Board (PMIB) governs the PMIA.
+The State Treasurer chairs the PMIB, which also includes the State Controller and the State Director of Finance.

 Investment Division staff invest PMIA funds in a wide range of securities, using more than 100 brokers, dealers, banks and direct issuers of commercial paper and corporate debt.
-By law, PMIA moneys can be invested only in the following categories: U.S. government securities, securities of federally-sponsored agencies, domestic corporate bonds, interest-bearing time deposits in California banks, savings and loan associations and credit unions, prime-rated commercial paper, repurchase and reverse repurchase agreements, security loans, banker's acceptances, negotiable certificates of deposit and loans to various bond funds.
+By law, PMIA moneys can be invested in the following categories: U.S. government securities, securities of federally-sponsored and supranational agencies, domestic corporate bonds, foreign government bonds, money market mutual funds, interest-bearing time deposits in California banks, savings and loan associations and credit unions, prime-rated commercial paper, repurchase and reverse repurchase agreements, security loans, banker's acceptances, negotiable certificates of deposit and loans to various bond funds.

 Through the PMIA, the Investment Division manages two programs of particular note: the LAIF and time deposits.